 - 4-5 cups powdered sugar

-- Line an 8×8-inch or 9X9-inch square baking pan with aluminum foil and set aside.
+- Line a 9X9-inch square baking pan with aluminum foil and set aside.
 Do not spray.

-- For the cookie dough: in a medium bowl (or in the bowl of a stand mixer) combine the butter and sugars and beat on medium speed until light and fluffy.
+- In a medium bowl (or in the bowl of a stand mixer) combine the butter, granulated sugar, and light brown sugar and beat on medium speed until light and fluffy.
 Mix in the vanilla, salt, and heavy cream.
 Add the flour and mix until just combined.
 Fold in 1/2 cup of the chocolate chips.
 Set aside.

-- For the fudge: combine the brown sugar, butter, salt, and heavy cream in a medium saucepan.
-Stir over medium-low heat until the butter is melted and the brown sugar is dissolved.
+- In a large pot (like a soup pot) combine the brown sugar, butter, salt, and heavy cream.
+Stir over medium heat until the butter is melted and the brown sugar is dissolved.
 The mixture should be smooth and combined.

 - Add the fudge base to the cookie dough bowl and stir to combine.
 Spread the fudge into the prepared baking pan and press into an even layer.
 Sprinkle the remaining 1/4 chocolate chips on top of the fudge and lightly press them into the batter.